-Many of these medications, especially the non-selective ones, are used in the critical care and emergency setting.
+Many of these medications, especially the non-selective ones, are used in critical care and emergency settings.
 They are referred to as vasopressors.
 Side effects depend on the specific agent.
 However, changes in heart rate and blood pressure are the most common side effects.

 Indirect acting adrenergic drugs increase norepinephrine and epinephrine through various mechanisms.
 Hence, their side effect profiles are similar to those seen with vasopressors.

-Adrenergic receptors, otherwise known as adreno-receptors, are classified based into alpha and beta receptors.
-Those two classes are further divided into alpha-1, alpha-2, beta-1, beta-2, and beta-3.
+Adrenergic receptors, otherwise known as adreno-receptors, are classified as either alpha or beta receptors.
+Those two classes further subdivide into alpha-1, alpha-2, beta-1, beta-2, and beta-3.
 Alpha-1 and alpha-2 receptors both have three subtypes.
 These receptors are all G-protein-coupled receptors.